We unlock the truth behind free credit repair so you can avoid another bill.

 Step 4: Make a plan to offset any other negative items

 Once you dispute all of the mistakes, this is all you can gain through credit repair.
 After that, it’s just a matter of taking steps to build the best credit score possible.
 Make payments on time and keep your credit card debt low.
-These two factors make up about two thirds of your credit score.
-Improving them goes a long way to offset negative actions you took in the past.
+These two factors make up about two-thirds of your credit score.
+Improving them goes a long way to offset the negative actions you took in the past.

 So, what am I paying for with paid professional credit repair?